 Screenshot of ANIS questionnaire for your patients.

-The evaluation takes place in tabular form.
+The scoring takes place in tabular form.
 The arithmetic mean of the associated items is shown for each subscale.
 In addition, a global value is calculated from items 1 to 31.
 Item 32 checks the reliability of the answers.

-Download: ANIS evaluation as PDF file.
+Download: ANIS scoring as PDF file.

 A point value of 0 corresponds to not at all, 1 a little, 2 moderately, 3 considerably, 4 pretty much and 5 very much.